pengqiuluuu/pdf-title-rename/README.md

 # pdf-title-rename
-Rename all pdf files with metadata to the titles.
+Rename all PDF files with metadata to their titles.